Elizabeth-Edwards-Lab/rdase_db/README.md

 12. add reference for each sequence
-13. bug: the blastn won't work if the sequence is less than certain length
+13. bug: the blastn won't work if the sequence is less than certain length => fixed 2019-08-15
 14. add submit multiple sequence feature (without polytree feature)